18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

   - Documentation will be kept anonymous.
   - After three samples are gathered, look for trends.
 - Complete the [clearance checklist](https://drive.google.com/a/gsa.gov/file/d/0B2b-_CCBBYvRNGNVWTRjUnpmTVNtUUR6clVJdUt2MFVTNm5j/view?usp=sharing) with the employee.

+## Exiting Gracefully

+### Goodbye Email

+You are under no obligation whatsoever to send out a farewell email.
+If you do, however, please use bcc: to include any lists you send it to, so that people can respond to you directly without barraging their coworkers with additional email noise.

+### Slack

+As you leave, you are encouraged to join the #alumni channel on the TTS Slack team.